Visitors intending to reach the official site should visit jfkairport.com

 Concourse Level

-Check-in counters are here.
+This is where the check-in counters are.
 The security checkpoint separates the departures level from the concourse level.

-There is a shopping center in Terminal 4 offering a wide range of retail options.
+In Terminal 4, there is a shopping center that offers a wide range of retail options.

 Terminal 5